 Those seeking more information about SCOTS can find it on this website and contact may be made to the Membership Secretary: Ruth Irons Email: firstname.lastname@example.org

-An Application Form is available for download by clicking the button on the left.
+An Application Form is available for download by clicking the button at the top of this page.

-Download the lastest issue of Scots Wha Play, the electronic magazine of SCOTS but clicking the button on the left.
+Download the lastest issue of Scots Wha Play, the electronic magazine of SCOTS by clicking the button at he top of this page.

 How SCOTS works